Position: Assistant Coach

 Mullinix coached Kailen Sheridan to the record books at Clemson as well as All-American honors for the first time since 2006.
 Sheridan finished her career at Clemson with 28 career shutouts, second most in school history.
 In 2014, she recorded a goals allowed average of 0.56, best in Clemson history, and allowed a school record 10 goals.
 She ranks third in school history in saves with 229 in 76 career games.
 Sheridan traveled to Rio de Janeiro for the 2016 Summer Olympics as an alternate with the Canadian Women’s Soccer Team and brought back a bronze medal as Canada defeated Brazil 2-1.

 In 2016, Mullinix recruited goalkeeper Sandy MacIver to Clemson from Winsford, England.
 MacIver has spent much of her career as a member of the England Youth National Team set up, making 10 appearances with the U17 National Team.
 A product of the Manchester City Youth Academy, she recently progressed to the U19 National Team where she has made 19 starts.
-MacIver and the U-19 England National Team competed in Norther Ireland competing at the U-19 EURO’s and qualified for the U-20 World Cup.
+In her senior season, MacIver received her first call-up to the full England National Team where she has trained since signing her first professional contract with Everton.

 Mullinix is also the goalkeeper’s coach for the U.S. Under-18 Women’s National Team and spent part of June 2012 at the U-18 youth national team camp at the Olympic Training Center in Chula Vista, CA. The purpose of the team is to serve as a transitional period for girls who have the potential to make up the nucleus of the future U-20 National Team and represent America in the U-20 Women’s World Cup.
 Through international competition and team practices, the girls of the U-18 National Team are critiqued, observed, and given chances to prove their potential.